abpprkonsalting/Salva_Red_VisualStudio_Cpp/README.md

 4- Run the executable passing as parameter: install.

-   i.e: c:\SyncFolder\> SyncFolder install
+    c:\SyncFolder\> SyncFolder install

-   This step must be done with an administrative account, and in an OS with UAC, from an elevated command prompt session.
+    This step must be done using an administrative account; And in an OS with UAC, from an elevated command prompt session.

 5- If the previous step was executed correctly, the output should be: "Service installed successfully".
 If the output is an initialization error requesting the file "MSVCR100.dll then should be installed the "Microsoft Visual C++ 2010 SP1 Redistributable Package" (vcredist_x86_sp1.exe), and repeat the step 4.